zackrspv/frameworks/leadership/modeling-behavior.md

 # Leadership by Modeling Behavior
-*Leadership isn’t about lecturing — it’s about showing.*
+*Leadership isn’t about talking.
+It’s about showing.*

-So, as it’d been a busy day at the office, I came home and sat at the desk, just to jot some thoughts down.
-You know, as you do.

-My daughter, wonderful kid, sometimes a bit…more pragmatic that she should be at her age, asks me, “Dad, how can I stop someone from yelling at me when they are all up in my face?”.
+One night after work my daughter asked me, “Dad, how do I stop someone from yelling at me when they’re all up in my face?”
+My first reaction was protective.
+Who’s yelling at my kid?
+I’ll grab a broom and sort it out.
+But then I realized the better lesson wasn’t about fighting back.
+It was about how to respond.

-As a dad, my first instinct is protective.
-Why is someone yelling at my daughter?
-Gimmie a broom, I’ll fix it!
-Then I thought for a moment, as much as I love my daughter she can be…frustrating…sometimes; so, maybe the yelling match was deserved.
-I shook that thought out, nah, she’s smart enough not to antagonize without reason.

-So here I am, in my head, ignoring my daughters question, while she’s looking at me waiting for an answer, tapping her foot impatiently.

-I wonder to myself, why is she being impatient?
-Is something really bothering her THAT much?
-After all, I had no notes from school, she had no new bruises, cuts or anything to worry about that I can see.
-So all seems fine.
-Maybe she got in a fight with a friend at school.
-That’s possible.
-Kids can be so rude sometimes.

-At this point, she’s getting a bit frustrated, as she’s starting to pace now, ranting that I’m not paying attention and is getting a little red in the face.

-I stare at her, worried she may have some high blood pressure building.
-Not good for the heart, no matter the age.
-After all, no matter what issue she’s having she really should watch how she responds to people.
-Can’t have that young heart get used to beating that fast all the time.

-Upset now she turns on me and gets in my face yelling that I don’t care what she had to say and that she doesn’t even know why she even bothers.

-I stand up, slowly, and calmy look at her in the eyes and let her just continue to rant.
-She’s in full on angry teenager now: arms in the air, about a foot from my face and just going full tilt into rage.
-Interestingly, she has that little eye vein thing her grandma had; fascinating how genetics work, right?

-After what seemed like a natural pause, I spoke.
-And, the utter look of confusion and shock on her face was just brilliant to behold.
-She stood there, incapable of a response.

-Still mad.
-Still red.
-Still shaking her fist and slowly pacing.

-But, importantly, not yelling.

-So I speak again, and this time ask her how she felt about what I said.

-Redness fades, she sits down, and just sighs.
-At that point, I pat her on thr shoulder and she sighs again, utterly defeated.
-She gets up, I give her a hug and she goes back to her room to play the piano.

-Stressful?
-Yes.
-But, hey, raising a teenager isn’t supposed to be easy.

-In the end, leadership isn’t about giving the answer all the time, or giving flat advice hoping it’ll stick.
-It’s about modeling the behavior you want, and showing others that you can lead without being overbearing or a know it all.

-So, what do you think I said to her?
-And how do you think I said it?
-Do you think she learned?
+She got frustrated with me at first, thinking I wasn’t listening.
+She started pacing, ranting, getting red in the face.
+Eventually she was right in my space, yelling like an angry teenager does.
+I stayed calm, let her vent, and waited for the pause.
+When she finally stopped, I just looked her in the eye, stayed steady, and asked her how she felt about what I said.

+That stopped the yelling cold.
+She sat down, sighed, and deflated.
+A hug later, she was back at the piano.
+The fight was over before it really began.

+The point isn’t about parenting.
+It’s the same in leadership.
+People don’t learn from lectures or long speeches.
+They learn from what you model.
+If you stay calm under fire, your team learns to stay calm under fire.
+If you react with rage, so will they.

+## Lessons
+- Leadership is modeling the behavior you want to see.
+- Staying calm under pressure teaches more than a lecture ever will.
+- People remember how you respond more than what you say.